padelhost

 The LW Cube Elbowcare W is Varlion's attempt to solve a specific contradiction: how to build an advanced carbon racket that doesn't punish the arm of the player swinging it.
 Round shape, low-medium balance, weight from 350-360g, Hypersoft core tuned for cold weather, and a vibration-dampening channel running the length of the frame.
 It sits in the REGA line, which is Varlion's price-no-object tier — €395 with a thermal cover and protector in the box.

-The face is Carbon Cube, a 3D-woven carbon fabric exclusive to the REGA line.
-Compared to flat 12K or 18K weaves, the three-dimensional structure adds rigidity without piling on weight, which matters when the brief is to keep this frame under 360g.
-Over the carbon sits a titanium dioxide SLICE texture moulded into the face — useful on bandejas and sliced chiquitas where surface friction does more work than swing speed.
 The Elbowcare system is the headline tech.
 It's a vibration-absorbing channel that runs from the handle around the entire frame perimeter, working with the soft injected material of the new Wings Diffuser at the throat to soak up impact resonance before it travels up the arm.
 The Hypersoft W core is calibrated for play below 25°C — cold hardens foam, so the W version starts softer to land in the right window once temperatures drop.
-Frame is the patented Prisma profile, which Varlion measures at 10% less air drag than a rounded section, and the AD System protector is glued rather than drilled, preserving frame integrity at the top of the head.
+The frame is the patented Prisma profile, which Varlion measures at 10% less air drag than a rounded section, and the AD System protector is glued rather than drilled, preserving frame integrity at the top of the head.

-On contact the racket feels noticeably damped — not dead, but the high-frequency sting you get from most carbon-faced rackets is gone.
-Blocked volleys at the net are where this is most obvious; balls fired at you don't kick vibration back into the wrist.
-The round head and low-medium balance mean it moves quickly, and the 14.5cm Summum grip gives real estate for two-handed backhands and slide-grip adjustments mid-rally.
 The limitation is the same as every round control racket: power has to come from you.
 The Carbon Cube face is rigid enough to reward a clean swing with pace, but you won't get free power on the smash the way a diamond would deliver it.
-In winter conditions the W core stays lively where harder cores go wooden — outdoors in January this is a genuine advantage, indoors in a heated club it's less relevant.
+In winter conditions the Hypersoft W core stays lively where harder cores go wooden — outdoors in January this is a genuine advantage, indoors in a heated club it's less relevant.

 FAQ